 From serveral other locations you can get to the Dam.
 With the public transport planner below you can sort your trip in a few minutes.
 It helps you to find accurate advice for the real-time travel times based on your current location.
 This application will help you when you are not sure which bus or tram you can take from your location.

-Meet at least the following list of famous people in Madame Tussauds Amsterdam
+Meet at least the following list of celebs in Madame Tussauds Amsterdam

 This list below provides you a sneak preview of some of the celebrities that you can expect to meet.
 This is not the entire list of celebrities that you will meet in Madame Tussauds Wax Museum Amsterdam.
 Note: The wax figures in all the Madame Tussuads around the world were made taller and prettier than people they were supposed to represent.